Sajalsrivastava1199/VideoTube/Readme.md

 ## Contributing

-If you wish to contribute to this project, please feel free to contribute.
+If you wish to contribute to this project, please feel free to do so.